www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_applications.md

 | prospect | If `true`, this is a prospect application which means that the associated person is a prospect and has not yet applied for this job.
 | status | One of: `active`, `rejected`, `hired`.
 | jobs | An array containing the [job](#jobs) that the candidate applied for.
+| job_post_id | The ID of the job post through which the candidate applied.
+This value is null if the application was created through other means, e.g. manually adding candidates or importing candidates through sourcing integrations
 | candidate_id | The ID of the [candidate](#candidates) who is applying for this job.
 | current_stage | The current [stage](#job-stages) that this application is in.
 | credited_to.id | The ID of the user who will receive credit for this application.